 5006.
 Novice Amateurs are eligible to exhibit in Amateur and Amateur Select or Open division classes and still be eligible to show in Novice Amateur classes provided that all points in all divisions in that class do not exceed 100 points except as provided in Rule 5008.
-(Example: 30 points in novice amateur western pleasure plus 35 points in amateur select western pleasure and 35 points in amateur western pleasure would render the Exhibitor ineligible to show Novice Amateur in novice amateur western pleasure only).
+(Example: 30 points in novice amateur western pleasure plus 35 points in amateur select western pleasure and 35 points in amateur select western pleasure and 35 points in amateur in novice amateur western pleasure only).
 Exhibiting in the Amateur Walk Trot program shall not have any effect on a member's eligibility for a Novice Amateur Letter however an exhibitor may not show in both Novice Amateur classes and Amateur Walk Trot classes at the same show per the Amateur Walk Trot Rules.